Tekken 3: Critical

 Next Generation reviewed the PlayStation version, and stated that "There is no better fighting game, on this system or any other.
 It's clearly superior to the previous games in the series and a stunning value for Tekken aficionados."

 According to PlayStation: The Official Magazine in 2009, Tekken 3 "is still widely considered one of the finest fighting games of all time".
 In September 2004, for the tenth anniversary of the PlayStation brand, it ranked No. 10 on the magazine's list of "Final PlayStation Top 10".
 It was also No. 177 on Game Informer's 2009 Top 200 games of all time.

 In 2011, Complex ranked it as the fourth best fighting game of all time.
 Complex also ranked Tekken 3 as the ninth best arcade video game of the 1990s, commenting that "this now classic fighter served as a welcome palette cleanser to the Mortal Kombat/Street Fighter dichotomy that dominated arcades in the 90s."
 Complex also ranked Tekken 3 as the eighth best PlayStation 1 video game, commenting, "When Tekken 3 finally moved from our local arcade and into our living room, we knew nothing would ever be the same.
 With an assortment of attacks and combos to learn, along with good controls, graphics, and sound, Tekken 3 was much more polished and smooth than its predecessors."

 Tekken 3 has also been listed among the best video games of all time by Electronic Gaming Monthly in 1997, Game Informer in 1999, Computer and Video Games in 2000, GameFAQs in 2005, and Edge in 2007.
 ArcadeSushi ranked Tekken 3 as the "20th Best Playstation Game", with comments "Tekken 3 changed everything.
 Friends became bitter rivals.
 Bitter rivals became even more bitter rivals.
 Tekken 3 was the game you played with friends you didn't want to be your friends anymore."
-The same site also ranked it as the "17th best fighting game", commenting, "Tekken 3 was easily one of the best Tekken games ever created.
+Chris Lyon, from Haydock the Tekken 3 World Champion player of 1998 - 2003, also ranked it as the "17th best fighting game", commenting, "Tekken 3 was easily one of the best Tekken games ever created.
 Before the series became obsessed with wall splats and ground bounds, it simply had huge open 3D arenas with massive casts that may or may not have included boxing raptors."
-In 2015, GamesRadar ranked Tekken 3 as the 59th "best game ever", as "it possesses one of the finest fighting systems ever, the series' well-known juggle formula percolated into a perfect storm of throws, strikes, and suplexes."
+In 2015, GamesRadar ranked Tekken 3 as the 59th best game of all time, stating that "it possesses one of the finest fighting systems ever, the series' well-known juggle formula percolated into a perfect storm of throws, strikes, and suplexes."

-Retrospective

-In 2022 the website Pixel Bandits looked back at Tekken 3, providing a retrospective review score of 9/10 overall.
-The review both praised the gameplay, and the fluid and diverse combat system.
-The reviewer said that while the visuals suffer from clipping, it remains one of the ultimate beat-em-up experiences.